 - You are not allowed to point lasers at any person or object not located on this planet (and that includes aircraft).

 - Astro-photographers have right of refusal with it comes to laser pointers.

 - Laser Pointer usages is not allowed after 2 hours after sunset

-6. Facilities – As a DAV Member you are allowed access to the onsite facilities but members are responsible for any damages.
+6. Facilities – As a DAV Member you are allowed access to the onsite facilities, but members are responsible for any damages.
 Grier’s Field may be closed periodically for maintenance or private events.
 Please check the online DAV Event Calendar (https://deerlickgroup.com/events/) for updates.

 7. Emergencies – If there are immediate problems with the facilities, please notify the property manager (firstname.lastname@example.org 404.558.1647).
 In the case of a medical emergency, dial 911.

 8. Astro-Electric – Electricity on the field is reserved for powering astronomy-related items such as telescopes, laptops, dew heaters, cameras, etc. Please refrain from using coffee makers, electric space heaters, microwave ovens, crock pots, big screen TVs, and other high current devices on the field.
 Use of these is OK in the picnic shelter & the check-in cabin.
 If you are using camping power for space heaters, air conditioners, refrigerators, microwaves, etc. you must pay the RV camping rate, and not use more than two of the 15a outlets.
 Optionally you can camp at on the RV spots and use the 30a power there.